Why is order flow so persistent?: Data

 Our data set contains all orders placed in the on-book market.
-Each order is characterized by a membership code of the member who placed the order\footnote{ We do not have the actual names of the members, but rather anonymized codes uniquely identifying each member.
+The aspect of this data that makes it unique is that each order is characterized by a code identifying the member who placed the order\footnote{ We do not have the actual names of the members, but rather anonymized codes uniquely identifying each member.
 For the period 2000-2002 we are only able to track members for one month, because in this part of the data codes are reshuffled each month.
 Because we are operating on timescales of at most a few hours this does not affect the results.}.
 The number of members varies throughout the sample, but there are typically about 100 members.
 To avoid data with poor statistics, in each six month period we remove members who make less than $100$ transactions across the full period, which typically leaves about $80$ active members.
 The activity level is very heterogeneous.
 For example, the 5 most active market members are responsible for 40-50\% of transactions and the 15 most active ones are responsible for 80-90\% of transactions.
 The value of the Gini coefficient of member activity averaged across the 102 samples is $0.87$.
 This is quite consistent across stocks and time periods, with a standard deviation of only $0.02$.
 Thus the trading activity is strongly concentrated in a relatively small number of member firms.

 We have performed the analysis given here in three different ways: (1) market order signs $\epsilon_t$, where a market order is defined as any event that results in an immediate transaction; (2) signs of all orders, including both market and limit orders; (3) signed volume $v_t$ of transactions.
 The results are similar in all three cases, except that for signed volume they are somewhat noisier.
 We present only the results for case (1), market order signs.
 The number of market orders is used to measure time, i.e. $t'= t+1$ whenever there is a market order placement.
+As a final methodological note, we do not need to infer whether the trade is buyer or seller initiated by comparing the trade and the prevailing quote price, because our data contain explicitly the information on the sign of the trade.